 Research is the core of what we do in the Department of Aeronautics, Graduate Studies, and it filters down into the programs and individual subjects.
-The Department is responsible for three degree programs — Master of Aeronautical Science (MAS), Master of Science in Occupational Safety Management (MSOSM), and Master of Science in Space Education (MSSE).
+The Department is responsible for four degree programs — Master of Science in Aeronautics (MSA), Master of Science in Occupational Safety Management (MSOSM), Master of Science in Unmanned Systems (MSUS), and the Master of Science in Human Factors (MSHF).

-The Department’s 18 full-time faculty members, combining for more than 320 years of University teaching experience, provide invaluable insight as experienced maintainers, designers, air traffic controllers, pilots, safety specialists, and human factor experts.
+The Department’s faculty members combine for decades of University teaching experience, provide invaluable insight as experienced maintainers, designers, air traffic controllers, pilots, safety specialists, and human factor experts.

 Our adjuncts are some of the most experienced academic and industrial people in the industry.
 Our faculty have published widely and internationally in Conferences, Journals, and commercial work and research.

-The name recognition of the university coupled with the quality curriculum makes the MAS the premier graduate program of its kind.
+The name recognition of the university coupled with the quality curriculum makes the MSA the premier graduate program of its kind.

-Learn more about the Master of Aeronautical Science.
+Learn more about the Master of Science in Aeronautics.

 A recent study commissioned by the National Institute for Occupational Safety and Health indicates that trained and educated safety professionals are needed today and will be for years.
 The MSOSM addresses those needs in aviation and aerospace and beyond, including the military, government, manufacturing and numerous other occupational and industrial organizations.